 I then spent 3 years retraining as an NCT teacher and now teach at home in Barnes as well as in venues in Putney.
 (The NCT offers a very rigorous training programme with the University of Worcester which not only covers the physiology of birth but theories of attachment, transition to parenthood, the impact on relationships, loss of expectatios, role of the father, group dynamics, how adult learners learn to name just a few of the fascinating topics.
 It's a brilliant course!).
+I also teach for Bump and Baby Club.
 I am passionate about supporting new families as they navigate the wonderful but often challenging transition to parenthood.
 My husband and I remember so well how vulnerable new mums and dads can feel and how invaluable a good support network is – something which is often not at hand immediately for new families in London.
 I love watching friendships blossom during my courses and months and even years later, I see the same groups pushing their buggies throughout the seasons!

 Love Sophie x x